rhenenrpg/rhenenrpg.github.io/mgmp/foundry/README.md

 ![](solution%20high%20level.png)

-User accesses the site from a browser.
+Users access the site from a browser.
 Cloudflare is a gateway between internet and the local container instances.
 There is a container with nginx in the role as reverseproxy, a container for the wiki (login, landing page, access control) and a container with foundry servers instances.
 Lastly Discord is used for authentication and as input to assign access rights.